 Web applications have become increasingly popular in recent years and are used for a wide range of purposes, from online banking to social networking to e-commerce.
 This article provides you with a simple guide to building a web application.

 What is a Web Application?

-Web apps have the typical front-end and back-end web development technologies.
+Web applications can be simple, such as a single-page web app that performs a specific function like a calculator, or complex, such as a social media platform or an online shopping website.
 In theory, web apps are closely related to websites, thus web app development and web development share many characteristics.

 What is Web Application Development?